solana-foundation/developer-content/content/courses/connecting-to-offchain-data/verifiable-randomness-functions.md

 - `die_result_1` and `die_result_2` - The results of our dice roll.
 - `timestamp` - Keeps track of when our last roll was.
 - `vrf` - Public key of the VRF account; owned by the Switchboard program.
-We will create this before we call `VrfClientState`'s initialization function.
+We will create this before we call `VrfClient`'s initialization function.
 - `escrow` - Public key of our burry escrow account.

-We're also going to make the `VrfClientState` context a `zero_copy` struct.
+We're also going to make the `VrfClient` context a `zero_copy` struct.
 This means that we will initialize it with `load_init()` and pass it into accounts with `AccountLoader`.
 We do this because VRF functions are very account intensive and we need to be mindful of the stack.
 If you'd like to learn more